Customer Creation

 Wallet Handling Logic

-- Local Wallet Creation: When a customer cannot be matched in EIMP using mcid, or when multiple matching records are found
+enterpriseId,hsid, ormcidmatches a single golden record in EIMP - Local Wallet Creation: When a customer cannot be matched in EIMP using mcid, when multiple/ambiguous matches are found, or when EIMP returns no results

 - Special Cases: